API Management Reference (Classic)

 The API Portal URL – the portal URL contains your unique organization name, API name, and version number.
 Developers can be confident they are accessing the correct portal for the API version they want to consume.

 The API Console (for APIs with RAML definitions) – even if multiple API versions share a single portal, the API Console displayed on a portal always matches the API version in the portal URL.

 An API Notebook (for APIs with RAML definitions) – even if multiple API versions share a single portal, an API Notebook displayed on a portal always matches the API version in the portal URL.

 Managing the lifecycle of an API within Anypoint Platform is a transparent and orderly process.
 For example, you don’t have to create a new API in the system if you change the underlying data model; instead, create a new version of your API and document the changes.
 Other users with access to your API Portals can follow a clear path of transition to your new version while still having access to all the information of the older versions.

-To communicate migration information to developers, you can access the list of consumer applications from the Applications tab of the API version details page.
+To communicate upgrade information to developers, you can access the list of consumer applications from the Applications tab of the API version details page.
 Click each application to see the contact information for the developer who owns that application.
 To ensure uninterrupted service, application developers can request access to the new version of the API before you revoke access to the old version.
 Applications can continue to use the same client ID and client secret for the new version.